esitarz/docs-1/content/platform-guides/basic-api-features/extended-properties.md

 ---
-title: Basic Api Features: Extended Properties
+title: Basic API Features: Extended Properties
 date: 2018-04-16
-category:Basic Api Features
+Category: Basic API Features
 ---

 ## Overview

 The reality of all enterprise platforms is the need to customize the data model.
 To accommodate this, OrderCloud.io designed a property called Extended